-What is clear is that the long-running rivalry between Walmart and Amazon is about to heat up.
+Safe to say that the long-running rivalry between Walmart and Amazon is heating up.
 The largest retailer in the world is (yet again) going head to head against the largest eTailer in the U.S. in this heavyweight battle for hearts and wallets.

-Walmart is expected to flex its biggest competitive advantage: a network of stores so vast that 90% of Americans live within 10 miles of one.
-Walmart can use those stores as a warehouse network, pushing products closer to consumers to accelerate deliveries and reduce fulfillment costs.
+Walmart is flexing its biggest competitive advantage: a network of stores so vast that 90% of Americans live within 10 miles of one.
+Walmart is able to use those stores as a warehouse network, pushing products closer to consumers to accelerate deliveries and reduce fulfillment costs.

-Walmart+ is already expected to include free grocery deliveries from its physical stores.
-Recode describes it as “a rebrand of Walmart’s existing Delivery Unlimited service, which charges customers $98 a year for unlimited, same-day delivery of fresh groceries from one of the 1,600-plus Walmart stores in the US where the program is available.”
-At this price point, Walmart+ would fall well below Prime’s $119-per-year subscription fee.
+Walmart+ today includes free, unlimited same-day deliveries on groceries.
+Recode described it as “a rebrand of Walmart’s existing Delivery Unlimited service, which charges customers $98 a year for unlimited, same-day delivery of fresh groceries from one of the 1,600-plus Walmart stores in the US where the program is available.”
+Sure enough, Walmart+ is priced $98/year, putting it below Amazon Prime’s $119/year subscription fee.

-- A new scan-and-go service that allows members to bypass the check-out lines at Walmart stores
+- A new scan-and-go service that allows members to bypass the checkout lines at Walmart stores and enjoy a contact-free experience

-- Prescription discounts at Walmart pharmacies (note: Amazon doesn’t have brick-and-mortar pharmacies)
+- Rumored to come soon: prescription discounts at Walmart pharmacies (note: Amazon doesn’t have brick-and-mortar pharmacies)

 With these possible perks, Walmart may be trying to avoid a direct duplication of Amazon Prime.
 Some observers praise the move, saying that Walmart+ could offer a “powerful combination of convenience and value for a busy household on the move."